adamcogen/drum-machine/README.md

 * `code/` contains all JavaScript source code
   * `drum-machine.js` main source code file from which everything else is instantiated
   * `priority-linked-list.js` implementation of a special linked list data structure, created to be used as the backend datastore for sequencer rows.
 This file also contains unit tests for the data structure.
-  * `sequencer.js` higher-level implementation of the sequencer, including the note scheduling algorithm and logic for reconfiguring the sequencer
+  * `sequencer.js` higher-level implementation of the sequencer, including the note scheduling algorithm and logic for reconfiguring sequencer patterns
   * `gui.js` implementation of the GUI, including all buttons, event listeners, etc.
-  * `audio-drivers.js` interface and implementations of different audio drivers (WebAudio and MIDI) to standardize how the sequencer interacts with different audio output libraries
+  * `audio-drivers.js` interface and implementations for different audio drivers (WebAudio and MIDI) to standardize how the sequencer interacts with different audio output libraries
-  * `gui-configurations.js` definitions of constants used to define GUI display and behavior, formatted as a JSON object
+  * `gui-configurations.js` definitions of constants used to define GUI display and behavior, formatted as a JSON object for convenience
   * `lib/` contains all third-party libraries used in the project
 * `assets/` contains icons, sound files, and any other assets used by the drum machine